The government is now operating in accordance with the Guidance on Caretaker Conventions, pending the outcome of the 2025 federal election.

 Aviation White Paper

-The Aviation White Paper sets out long-term policies to guide the next generation of growth and aviation innovation in Australia, including sustainable aviation fuel.
+The Australian Government's Aviation White Paper sets out long-term policies to guide the next generation of growth and aviation innovation in Australia, including sustainable aviation fuel.

-Australian state and territory governments want Australia to be a leader in the production of low carbon liquid fuels.
+Australia has the potential to be a leader in the production of low carbon liquid fuels.
 This includes the science behind low carbon liquid fuels.
 As a major agrifood exporter, Australia has the capacity to deliver feedstock for biodiesel production.
 Crops include canola and tallow, plus forestry residue.

-• We are already a major producer of feedstock for bioethanol.
+• Australia is already a major producer of feedstock for bioethanol.
 Molasses – a byproduct of sugarcane – contributes 22% to world ethanol production.
 Australia is the world’s third largest sugarcane producer.

-Australia’s Jet Zero Council brings together stakeholders from across the aviation sector and its supply chains.
-The council will lead efforts to deliver net zero aviation in Australia, including via SAF.
+• Australia’s Jet Zero Council brings together stakeholders from across the aviation sector and its supply chains.
+The council will lead efforts to deliver net zero aviation in Australia, including via sustainable aviation fuel (SAF).

 Low carbon liquid fuels is a major focus for Australia’s scientific agencies and academic institutions.